 for kids to kill more teachers, or more guns for teachers to kill

 more students?
-Rhetorical question... the system has been taken
+Rhetorical question... "power comes at the point

 ©2017, Chris Wetherill.
 All rights reserved.
 Display of words or photos here does NOT constitute or imply permission to store, copy, republish, or redistribute my work in any manner for any purpose without expressed prior permission.

 Back to: 2017 Eclipse Page || Main VISNS Page